aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Sandworm.md

 # `Sandworm`

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 1 changes:
+HardMode being true does the following changes:

 - In the underground attack move, the time the enemy takes to move towards its target by digging is 31.0 frames instead of 41.0 frames.
 This happens before the actual attack movement after undigging